 As local tree champions, Tree Wardens are the eyes and ears of their neighbourhoods and they play an active part in conserving trees and woods in their communities.
 They are involved in surveying local trees and gathering information about them, liaising with the local community and providing information to the Parish Council.
 The information will help the Parish Council to work with other agencies as appropriate to encourage people to value the community’s trees and woods and to look after them for future generations.

-There are currently no vacancies for a Tree Warden.
-However, if you are interested in becoming one please contact the Clerk.
+If you are interested in becoming a Tree Warden, please contact the Clerk.

 Telephone 01403 750786.